szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
 ```
-**- replace_block_after** - A list of regular expressions to replace an already matched block with another text string.
+**- replace_block_after** - array, A list of regular expressions to replace an already matched block with another text string.
 Run for the entire block of data after a match is made.
 Can be used for post-processing of already matched data.
 You can enter many, in text form each expression on a new line, or directly in the array.

   *Syntax:* /REGEX/ => "REPLACED STRING" (one pattern per line)